Det Biovidenskabelige Fakultet - Københavns Universitetwww.life.ku.dkFaculty of Life Sciences

 General description

-The MLHMP software may be regarded as a heavily improved and generalized upgrade of the old HIERARKI software for the DOS platform.
-On the other hand it has so many additional facilities that it has very little in common with the DOS program.
-The main purpose is to demonstrate the structure, parameter needs and optimization methods of hierarchic Markov processes.
-It may however also be used for real models.
+Originally, the main purpose was to demonstrate the structure, parameter needs and optimization methods of hierarchic Markov processes, but very soon it was realized that it was also a very powerful tool for real models.
+Over the years, numerous optimization models have been developed by use of MLHMP.
 For further information about the system, you should consult the paper "A general software system for Markov decision processes in herd management applications" published in Computers and Electronics in Agriculture 38, 199-215.

 Features